IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-features/localization.md

 for more detailed information about the additional tooling and metadata.

 __Note:__ TomTom defines strings in British English.
-If the U.S. English localization for a string is not (yet) provided by TomTom, the British English string definition is used as fallback.
+If the U.S. English localization for a string is not (yet) provided by TomTom, the British English string definition is used as a fallback.